Photo by Shannon

 - The Perfect New Year’s Resolution

-life is hard, life is tough, when life gets hard, when life is hard, when life gets tough, how to bounce back, what to do when life gets hard, how to bounce back in life, when life, when life is tough
+life is hard, life is tough, when life gets hard, when life is hard, when life gets tough, how to bounce back, what to do when life gets hard, how to bounce back in life, lost everything in life, when life is tough

 Like this article?
 Sign up for updates